4gboframram/queercat-rs/README.md

 As a nod to the original project, this code is released under the same license: the `Unlicense`, and is dedicated to the public domain.
 ## Changelog
+- **v0.1.3**:
+    - Optimized grapheme processing by not using the `unicode_reader` crate.
+This results in between 3-15x throughput increase on my machine.
+Please never use the `unicode_reader`crate unless you cannot manually buffer.
+    - Added more benchmarks because why not.
+    - Started writing documentation.
 - **v0.1.2**:
    - Fixed bug where sequential escape sequences would not be skipped
 - **v0.1.1**: